canceromics/circm6a/README.md

 ## License
-Copyright (C) 2020 zuoLab.
 Licensed GPLv3 for open source use or contact zuoLab (zuozhx@sysucc.org.cn) for commercial use.